brianhigh/research-computing/programming_and_version_control_class.md

 * fork, clone, pull, edit, commit, push, pull-request
     - From RStudio GUI
     - From command line
+    - From other GUI or web browser (GitHub site)

 ## Exercise: Practice Git

-Work in *pairs* to fork, clone, commit, push, and send a "pull request".
+Try to fork, clone, commit, push, and send a "pull request" with these projects.

 Pick a project (from course modules page, GitHub):